You probably never thought a herb as common as sage could improve your brain function.

 Sage is known to help increase circulation, reduce body pains, improve digestion, and treat respiratory illnesses.

-However, recent research has revealed that the active ingredients in sage can also prevent mild cognitive impairments like Alzheimer’s.
+However, recent research has revealed that the active ingredients in sage can prevent mild cognitive impairments like Alzheimer’s.

 We’ve also seen indications that sage can provide greater resistance to stress, fight off depression, reduce anxiety, and improve cognitive performance.